ThatOtherAndrew/CV/src/main.typ

   theme: default,
   title: "Andrew Stroev",
   subtitle: [
-    Experiential polyglot.
-Pursuing what I'm most interested in at every given point in time.
+    Pursuing what I'm most interested in for every given point in time.
   ],
   aside: {
     section(